scroll-into-view/smooth-scroll-into-view-if-needed/README.md

 import scrollIntoView from 'smooth-scroll-into-view-if-needed' const node = document.getElementById('hero')

-// If all you want is for all your users to have stuff smooth scroll into view scrollIntoView(node, { behavior: 'smooth' })
+// `options.behavior` is set to `smooth` by default so you don't have to pass options like in `scroll-into-view-if-needed` scrollIntoView(node)

-// combine it with any of the other options scrollIntoView(node, {
+// combine it with any of the other options from 'scroll-into-view-if-needed' scrollIntoView(node, {
-  behavior: 'smooth',
   scrollMode: 'if-needed',
   block: 'nearest',
   inline: 'nearest',
 })

-// It returns a promise that is resolved when the animation is finished const sequence = async () => {
+// a promise is always returned to help reduce boilerplate const sequence = async () => {
   const slide = document.getElementById('slide-3')
   // First smooth scroll to hero